hrmsk66/ecp-rewrite-html-js/README.md

 # Rewrite HTML response at the edge (with JS SDK)

-This example Compute@Edge app modifies the HTML returned from https://example.com on the fly.
+Sample Compute@Edge app that modifies HTML returned from https://example.com on the fly.
 - Inserting Google Fonts link tags
 - Replacing CSS in style tags
 - Modifying inner contents of h1 tags